givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 level 6 Miner / level 9 hog rider

+Level 6 miner HP 870, move speed 32, DpS 120 with attacking speed 1.7s.
+Level 9 hog riders HP 920, move speed 24, DpS 161 with attacking speed 1.

 Usually at this stage, you are facing TH12 level 5 with Giga tesla and multiple inferno tower which will destroy the miners or hog riders extremely quickly.

+If 5 hog riders managed to reach the inferno tower not covered by other defences, within 4 to 5 seconds they should be able to take down the inferno.

 #### TH12 level 8 PEKKA